-Helena, like the rest of Montana and most of the United States, has been experiencing growth of its economy for the past several years.
-In the long run, the outlook for Helena and the vicinity is quite positive based on a number of factors.
+Great Falls, like the rest of Montana and most of the United States, had been experiencing growth of its economy for the past several years.
+This growth has slowed in the past few years.
+In the long run, the outlook for Great Falls and the vicinity is positive based on a number of factors.

-- County seat of Lewis and Clark County, and the state capitol of Montana
+- County seat of Cascade County

+- Malmstrom Air Force Base

 - Central location

-- > Influx of population
+- Proximity to the Canadian border

 - Wide range of skills in the labor force